 We’ve discovered the perfect size filter for our adult and children masks.
 The photo below shows our “chubby rectangles” and the required dimensions for your adult filters (can be used for teen filters too) and kids filters.

 You can create a template from a piece of cardstock to use in making multiple mask filters, or simply draw these onto your fabric using a ruler and your marking tool.
 Use the measurements provided in the mask filter sizing image below:

 Step 3: Trace & Cut Mask Filters

 Using your marking tool, trace your filter template onto the bag as many times as you require.
 Polypropylene doesn’t have a fabric grain, so you can trace out your template in as random of a pattern as you like.

 Tip: Make sure you use something unscented, otherwise you’ll have a filter that smells.

 Extra Tip: Be aware of using water-soluble markers, they might bleed onto your mask when they’re in the wash.
 We love using chalk as it dusts off the fabric pretty easily.

 Cut out your filter following your tracing using scissors and you’ve got yourself a homemade polypropylene mask filter!

 Insert your hand-made reusable polypropylene filters in your Unbelts face mask by inserting it into the filter pocket located between the two layers of cotton fabric.

 You can also consider using a mask bracket for increased breathability in your mask.
 These handy mask brackets give rigidity to your flexible fabric masks and filters creating more room for comfortable breathing.
 We highly recommend mask brackets for long-term mask wearing.
-Our favourite mask bracket is available on our website.
-Shop now.
+Our staff favourite mask bracket is available on our website.
+Check them out here.